hark130/XCOM2_Randomizer/README.md

     [ ] Expand on Appearance
-    	[ ] Everyone from Norway has Blue eyes (or colored contacts) and fair skin [ ] Base eye color on race (or colored contacts) [ ] Refactor dictionary into a class
+    	[ ] Everyone from Norway has Blue eyes (or colored contacts) and fair skin [ ] Base eye color on race (or colored contacts) [ ] Rando_Color_Scheme
+        [ ] Modify (see: uncomment) randomization algorithm once more Color Schemes are implemented in ColorPalette [ ] Investigate ADVENT armor appearance and tie that to "ADVENT" armor style [ ] Investigate Alien armor appearance and tie that to "Alien" armor style [ ] Chaotic should have an increased chance for Random Chaos color scheme [ ] Refactor dictionary into a class
     	[ ] Utilize members instead of variables/parameters to influence randomizations [ ] Any 'Muton' armor gets 'Muton' mask or 'Muton' face paint